How different types of houses are shaping our future: Esther’s Story (VIDEO)

 If we want to have a successful day, we have to get up early, right?
 After all, the early bird catches the worm.
 But one initiative in Denmark shows us a different perspective.
 One that ensures we can tune into our natural rhythms and maximise productivity.
 And one that can be good for our productivity, health, companies and schools.
 We spoke with Camilla Kring: This is the story of the B-Society.

-Are you watching a movie or your favourite (TV) programme tonight to release some stress?
-An British therapeutic model called ‘MOVIE’ has taken this way of relaxing to a new level.
-Thanks to the innovative method we can be sure that watching movies is not only relaxing.
-It can be a form of emotional cleansing and have a deeper therapeutic effect.
-Turns out, watching a movie can be good for us, in an accessible way.
+Are you watching a movie or your favourite (TV) programme tonight?
+A British therapeutic model called ‘MOVIE’ has taken this way of relaxing to a whole new level.
+Says the creator of it: Watching a movie is not only relaxing, it has a deeper therapeutic effect.
+Who said therapy had to be difficult!

 A good meal needs expensive ingredients.
-It needs a long time to prepare.
-It needs a good recipe.
+Even in case of a tasty simple meal, you need to have time to prepare it.
+You need to have a good recipe.
 It needs to be from a certain country, like “Italian.”
-It needs meat as the centre of attention.
 Right?
 Mary Contrary begs to differ.
-She has put aside all her ideas about cooking.
+She has put aside all her ideas and rules about cooking.
 And she feels a lot better for it, she says.
-Mary’s advice is simple: Time to shake things up!
-A nice healthy meal doesn’t have to be complicated.
+Mary’s advice is simple: Time to shake things up and do your own thing!

 “Us v them:” has the angry group’s approach had its day?